libretro/docs/docs/guides/how-to-contribute.md

 - Add the core to docs/library/ (Follow the latest core template. docs/meta/core_template.md)
 - Add the core to mkdocs.yml
 - Add the core to docs/meta/core_list.md
-- Add the core to docs/meta/see_also.md if it supports RetroArch databases or if it's related to another core in some way
+- Add the core to docs/meta/see_also.md if it's related to another core in some way
 - Add the core to docs/tech/licenses.md
 - Add the core to docs/meta/todo.md
 - Add the core to docs/guides/softpatching.md if it supports softpatching